swapp0/tile256/README.md

 ## Install
 After insalling Python 3.6, download all the prerequiest by
+'''
-\tpip install -r requirments.txt
+pip install -r requirments.txt
+'

 ## Execute
 Depends on system environment you can either do
+'''
-\tpython ImageTiler256v2.py <image filename>
+python ImageTiler256v2.py <image filename>
+'''
 or locate the Python 3 excutable and do
+'''
-\tpython_path/python.exe  ImageTiler256v2.py <image filename>
+python_path/python.exe  ImageTiler256v2.py <image filename>
+'''